patrickk00/patrickk00/README.md

-🎓 Master's Degree in Data Science at University of Milano-Bicocca

-📚 Bachelor's Degree in Economics for Banks, Insurance and Financial Institutions at University of  Milano-Bicocca
+🎓 Master's Degree in Data Science at University of Milano-Bicocca 🌍  Erasmus+ in the first semester of the second year in Université Côte d’Azur, France 📚 Bachelor's Degree in Economics for Banks, Insurance and Financial Institutions at University of  Milano-Bicocca

 🌍 Erasmus exchange student in Košice, Slovakia, studying Banking and Finance from February 2021 to July 2021